ribamar-santarosa/champselysees/generate-pypi-package-structure/README.md

 ## Requirements:

+Things that these scripts can't do for you (because they may need manual interaction/authentication):

 1) have **an account** at https://pypi.python.org/pypi?%3Aaction=register_form .(You're advised to not take a password that is similar to one of your other passwords, because you'll have to let it unencrypted in your .pyrc file, which is very bad security practice.
 There may